roushan-code/TypeScript-Ecommerce-Frontend/README.md

 **User Account Management**
 - Login/Signup: 🚪 Users can create an account or log in to an existing one.
-- Update Profile/Password: 🔐 Users can update their profile information and change their passwords.

-**Password Management**
-- Reset Password Mail: 📧 Utilizing Sendgrid, users can reset their passwords via email.

 **Shopping Cart**
 - Add/Remove Items: 🛒 Users can add items to their shopping cart or remove them as needed.